scriptex/AnimateMe/README.md

 IE9 and below will simply ignore the transitions and show the content as is.

-Just remember to add all vendor prefixes, just in case :)
+Just remember to add all CSS vendor prefixes, just in case :)

 ## Default setup: